-POLS 4981 Directed Reading in Political Science 0/3/3

-In-depth, individualized research on specific political problems and issues.
+POLS 4981 Directed Reading in Political Science 0/1.0 - 3.0/1.0 - 3.0 Prerequisite: POLS 1101 or PSC 101 In-depth, individualized research on specific political problems and issues.

 POLS 4984 Senior Seminar 3/0/3

 The Senior Seminar is a capstone course that offers students a broad overview of the disciple of political science.
 The specific purpose of this course is to identify and to concentrate on remedying deficiencies in individual student programs of study.
 Required of all Political Science majors.